StoneStepsInc/StoneStepsWebalizer/README.md

         SearchEngine    www.google.     as_filetype=File Type

     All matching search strings will be reported on one line, separated by the term qualifier.

-For example, the following line describes that somebody was looking fora PDF file containing words `webalizer` and `apache`:
+    For example, the following line describes that somebody was looking for a PDF file containing words `webalizer` and `apache`:

         [All Words] webalizer apache [File Type] pdf